morecreative/botme-chatbot-api-docs/docs/webhook.rst

 Get started
 =============
-This is the request body for the get started message
+This is the request body for the get started message sending this request will simulate clicking on the ``Get Started`` Button in the conversation note you should send this request in the start of the conversation

 ``Request``